Slovak Air Force: 1993–present

+On February 7, 2024 Slovakia is comparing NASAMS, IRIS-T,KM-SAM with the winners of the past tender Barak 8.

+In August 2024, Slovak government approved plans to buy six mobile air defence systems Barak 8 from Israel.

+Slovak aid to Ukraine

-Following a request for military aid by Ukraine, the Slovakian Air Force provided a number of aircraft and equipment as aid.
-In April, this included the donation of a Soviet era S-300PMU (NATO designation: SA-10F Grumble) air defence battery, in addition to 4 Mil Mi-17 and one Mil Mi-2 helicopters, through the European Peace Facility.
+Following a request for military aid by Ukraine, the Slovak Air Force provided a number of aircraft and equipment as aid.
+In April, this included the donation of a Soviet era S-300PMU air defence battery, in addition to 4 Mil Mi-17 and one Mil Mi-2 helicopters, through the European Peace Facility.
 On 31 August 2022, the Soviet origin MiG-29s operated by the Slovak Air Force were retired.
 An agreement with fellow NATO members Poland and the Czech Republic was signed in order to establish joint patrols of airspace, until the delivery of American F-16s to the Slovak Air Force in 2024.
 In August 2022 the decision was yet to be made whether the retired MiGs would be donated to Ukrainian Air Force as military aid.

-2023

-On 17 March 2023, the Slovak government approved sending its retired fleet of thirteen MiG-29 fighter jets to Ukraine.